6 min read

 One important aspect not to forget: communicating with patients safely and securely.
 Healthcare providers must abide by HIPAA regulations, especially when communicating with and about patients.
 The HIPAA Privacy Rule explicitly states that healthcare organizations must always safeguard patients’ PHI.

 Then, the HIPAA Security Rule establishes protections necessary to defend ePHI (electronic PHI).
 Administrative, technical, and physical safeguards assure PHI remains shielded, including when communicating or marketing through email.
 The HIPAA marketing web page does not expressly mention email, but its use is permitted under the Privacy Rule.
 Largely, providers can only divulge PHI after obtaining patient authorization.

-Strong email security should generally include access controls, end-to-end encryption, secure gateways, and malware filters.
+Strong email security should generally include access controls, encryption, secure gateways, and malware filters.
 And if marketing to patients, a HIPAA compliant marketing tool that allows personalization along with HIPAA compliant communication.

 Consider the best: Paubox Marketing